Summer Tour Of Homes 2014

 We have had this set of patio furniture for over 15 years.
 It is getting a little beaten up, but it would be too hard to paint because of the woven straps, I decided that since everyone who is wet from swimming lays a towel over the chairs before sitting down, I would do it for them.
 I made simple beach towel covers that are tied on so they don’t blow away.
 I will post how I made them soon.
 I bought the towels at Walmart.

-Up on the deck is the big table that I painted last summer.
+Up on the deck is the outdoor dining set that I painted last summer.
 If we are having more than 4 people for dinner or a weekend brunch, we eat here, but everyone seems to like it down at the small table.
 We have moved this table more than once down to the patio to be right by the pool.

 I found the big rectangular basket at my local thrift store for $6.90.
 I plan to make it hold ice for soda, beer, and bottled water.
 It is not quite finished, but I will post about it when it is.
 The round basket acts as a trash can.
 I have another one for recycling.